Vic-a-j/Design-Patterns/Creational/Builder/README.md

 # Builder

+**Builder** is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

 _Texbook_:
 "Separate the construction of a complex object from its representation so that the same construction process can create different represeentations."<br>